A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Related Work

 Research on wartime media coverage relies on datasets capturing narratives across national and institutional contexts, where competing claims and propaganda techniques pose unique challenges.
 Such resources are vital for training models to analyze geopolitical discourse and evaluating their ability to identify narrative strategies.
 As a reflection of diverse goals, existing resources vary in scope, modality, and annotations.

-Twitter \& Reddit-based datasets are among the largest. \citet{chen2023tweets} aggregate over 570 million tweets in English, Russian, and Ukrainian to study information propagation and influence operations, while \citet{zhu2022reddit} provide 8 million posts correlating post categories with pro-Ukrainian stance. \citet{shevtsov2022twitter} introduce 57.3 million English tweets annotated for sentiment and hate speech, and the Invasion@Ukraine corpus provides 8.7 million English tweets for content moderation and conspiracy narrative analysis~\cite{pohl2023invasion}.
-The VoynaSlov collection~\cite{park2022challenges} bears similarities to our work through sentence-level media framing labels, though they focus solely on Russian media.

-\citet{alyukov2023wartime} introduce one of the first cross-platform social media datasets, integrating 1.7 million posts to enable propaganda and public opinion analyses.
-Telegram-specific corpora include 4.1 million posts with pro/anti-Kremlin channel tags~\cite{bawa2025telegram} and 2.3 million posts with binary tags for human rights violations~\cite{nemkova2023detecting}.
+Datasets based on Twitter/X and Reddit are among the largest. \citet{chen2023tweets} aggregate over 570 million tweets in English, Russian, and Ukrainian to study information propagation and influence operations, while \citet{zhu2022reddit} provide 8 million posts correlating post categories with pro-Ukrainian stance. \citet{shevtsov2022twitter} introduce 57.3 million English tweets annotated for sentiment and hate speech, and the Invasion@Ukraine corpus provides 8.7 million English tweets for content moderation and conspiracy narrative analysis~\cite{pohl2023invasion}.
+The VoynaSlov collection~\cite{park2022challenges} bears similarities to our work through sentence-level media framing labels, though it focuses solely on Russian media. \citet{alyukov2023wartime} introduce one of the first cross-platform social media datasets, integrating 1.7 million posts to enable the analysis of propaganda and public opinion.
+Telegram-specific corpora include 4.1 million posts with pro/anti-Kremlin channel tags~\cite{bawa2025telegram} and 2.3 million posts with binary tags for human rights violations~\cite{nemkova2023detecting}. \citet{hakimov2024} introduce a corpus of 1.5 million tweets in 60 languages with automated annotations for sentiment, stance, and named entities.
+Their corpus is one of the widest multilingual social media datasets currently available.

-\citet{hakimov2024} introduce a corpus of 1.5 million tweets in 60 languages with automated sentiment, stance, and named entity annotations, offering the widest multilingual social media dataset.
-The RUWA corpus~\cite{khairova2024} provides 16,500 news articles using semantic similarity for misinformation detection, but excludes the overarching war theme and curates only specific event-based articles. \textsc{dnipro} supersedes it by orders of magnitude in coverage, topics, multilinguality, temporality, and size. \citet{ibrahim2025multi} offer longitudinal media analysis of two years of news data, but from nations with auxiliary involvement.
+News-based corpora are comparatively sparse.
+The RUWA corpus~\cite{khairova2024} provides 16{,}500 news articles using semantic similarity for misinformation detection, but excludes the overarching war theme and curates only specific event-based articles. \textsc{dnipro} supersedes it by orders of magnitude in coverage, topics, multilinguality, temporality, and size.
+A longitudinal media analysis corpus is provided by \citet{ibrahim2025multi}, with two years of news data, but its coverage is restricted to nations with auxiliary involvement in the Russo-Ukrainian war.